 Before you purchase a home with your significant other, consider this.

-Suppose that you and your boyfriend have been living together for five years in the same apartment.
-You are both getting tired of renting and make a plan to pool your money to put down on the house to purchase.
-The idea of owning something and building equity in it appeals to you a lot more than continuing to "throw away" money on rent each month.
-With that, you contact a realtor, look at houses and decide to offer one that you especially like.
+Consider this scenario: You and your boyfriend have lived together for five years in the same apartment.
+Both of you are tired of renting and plan to pool your money to purchase a house.
+The idea of owning something and building equity appeals to you more than continuing to “throw away” money on rent each month.
+You contact a realtor, explore houses, and make an offer on one that you especially like.

-Here is where you need to think seriously about whether or not you want to be married to your boyfriend.
-If you and he decide to deed the house in a way where you are listed as husband and wife, then that decision carries the possibility that all will be found to be common law married as a result.
-If you purchase a house with your boyfriend, that may begin a drift towards common law marriage if nothing else.
+Now, it’s crucial to seriously consider whether you want to be married to your boyfriend.
+If you both decide to deed the house in a way where you are listed as husband and wife, that decision carries the possibility of being recognized as common-law married.
+Purchasing a house with your boyfriend may initiate a drift towards common law marriage, among other potential implications.

 Be careful how you refer to and treat your significant other